Least Privilege Access: How to Keep Sensitive Data on a Need-to-Know Basis

 The principle of least privilege or POLP, sometimes also known as the principle of minimal privilege or least authority, is a best practice in the field of information security.
 It demands that each user and application is only assigned the minimum level of access required to perform their duties.

-POLP ensures that users do not accumulate unnecessary privileges, which can become a security risk if your network is breached or data is stolen.
-In this article, we will examine the advantages of the principle of least privilege, the risks organizations face due to excess privileges and explain how you can implement POLP in your network.
+Least privilege access ensures that users do not accumulate unnecessary permissions, which can become a security risk if your network is breached or data is stolen.
+In this article, we will examine the advantages of the principle of least privilege, the risks organizations face due to excess privileges and explain how you can implement least privilege access in your network.

 What Is the Principle of Least Privilege?

-The principle of least privilege is a cybersecurity concept designed to help protect sensitive data by limiting access as much as possible.
+The principle of least privilege is a cybersecurity concept designed to help protect sensitive data by limiting who can view, use and edit information.
 The basic premise is to look at every access right as a potential risk: While your staff needs certain permissions in order to do their jobs, these same rights can become a threat to cybersecurity when used with malicious intent.

 For example, your business could be facing an insider threat in the form of a disgruntled employee who decides to commit data theft.
-Or maybe an intruder manages to take over an account using phishing, leaked credentials and similar means.
-The more systems a user can access, the more business data is at risk.
+Or maybe an intruder manages to hijack an account on your network using phishing, leaked credentials or similar means.
+The more systems a user can access, the more business data is now at risk.

 The easiest way to stop access rights from being exploited is to simply delete them.
 And that’s what the principle of least privilege is all about: Removing unnecessary permissions until every user only holds the minimum level of access that is absolutely required in order to do their job.

 The principle of least privilege is a key part of zero trust architecture.
-The two concepts are closely related, since both approach cybersecurity by examining the worst case scenario and taking every precaution to avoid this scenario and limit the potential damage.
-But while zero trust deals with verifying data access and digital identities within the local network, least privilege is about restricting access as much as possible.
+The two concepts are closely related, since both approach cybersecurity by examining the worst case scenario and taking every precaution to avoid this outcome and limit the potential damage.
+But while zero trust deals with authentication and authorization within the local network, least privilege is about limiting access as much as possible from an organizational perspective.

 Principle of Least Privilege: Definition